Pavel Černoch

 - Die Deutsche Buehne -

-During the 2022/23 season, Černoch appeared as Apollo in Romeo Castellucci’s new production of Daphne at the Staatsoper Berlin.
-He also performed as The Prince in Philipp Stölzl’s new production of Rusalka at the Dutch National Opera and in Prague, and took on the title role of Faust at the Staatsoper Hamburg.
-On the concert stage, he joined the Norwegian National Opera under Edward Gardner in Le Damnation de Faust.
+In the 2022/23 season, Černoch appeared as Apollo in a new production of Romeo Castellucci's Daphne at the Berlin State Opera.
+He also appeared as the Prince in a new production of Philipp Stölzl's Rusalka at the Dutch National Opera and in Prague, and took on the title role of Faust at the Hamburg State Opera.
+On the concert stage he joined the Norwegian National Opera under Edward Gardner in Le Damnation de Faust.

-As much at home on the concert platform, he appears regularly with leading orchestras like the the Gewandhausorchester Leipzig, City of Birmingham Symphony Orchestra, Boston Symphony Orchestra, and Bamberger Symphoniker.
-Recent concert performances include Beethoven’s Ninth Symphony with the Gewandhausorchester, Mahler’s Das Lied von der Erde with the Prague Philharmonic, Rachmaninov’s The Bells with the Boston Symphony Orchestra, and Verdi’s Requiem at the Bergen Festival.
+He is at home on the concert stage and regularly performs with leading orchestras such as the Gewandhausorchester Leipzig, the City of Birmingham Symphony Orchestra, the Boston Symphony Orchestra and the Bamberger Symphoniker.
+Recent concert appearances include Beethoven's Ninth Symphony with the Gewandhausorchester, Mahler's Song of the Earth with the Prague Philharmonic, Rachmaninov's Bells with the Boston Symphony Orchestra and Verdi's Requiem at the Bergen Festival.

-He made his professional debut in his hometown with Die Zauberflöte, followed by performances in Prague, Riga, Cagliari, Athens, Graz, and at the Wiener Volksoper. Černoch began singing as a child with the Cantilena Chamber Choir and later studied at the Janáček Academy in Brno.
-He continued his vocal training in Italy with Paolo de Napoli, who remains his mentor today.
+He made his professional debut in his hometown with The Magic Flute, followed by performances in Prague, Riga, Cagliari, Athens, Graz and the Vienna People's Opera. Černoch began singing as a child in the chamber choir Kantiléna and later studied music management at the Janáček Academy in Brno.
+He continued his vocal training in Italy with Paolo de Napoli, who is his mentor to this day.